sara-sabr/ITStrategy/_pages/en/it-picture-long-term.md

 - Groups within IITB interact with each other through automated processes
 - Committees and processes collect metrics for their performance to be tracked and analyzed
 - IT Policy compliance does not hinder service performance objectives
+- IT is a common knowledge across ESDC, just like finance and human resources
+- IT Governance (including its financial aspect) is lean in order to seek the benefits of devops and cloud technologies when managing risks and investments [\[1\]](#References)
+- IT and ESDC Programs are fully aware of the impact that technology has in the fulfillment of ESDC's mandate, IT's success is measured by business success

 > "The business must accept the risk and uncertainty that comes with technology, while IT must accept the risk and uncertainty that comes with business"